pingcap/docs/partitioned-table.md

 > **Warning:**
 >
-> List COLUMNS partitioning is an experimental feature.
+> List COLUMNS partitioning is an experimental feature introduced v5.0 GA.
 It is not recommended that you use it in the production environment.

 List COLUMNS partitioning is a variant of List partitioning.
 You can use multiple columns as partition keys.
 Besides the integer data type, you can also use the columns in the string, `DATE`, and `DATETIME` data types as partition columns.